mycloudnexus/cc-api-sandbox/CONTRIBUTING.md

 ## What if I just have a question?

 Great!
-We'll do our best to answer, you can reach us by **_input link or email address or other method for open source community to use for asking questions_**.
+We'll do our best to answer, you can reach us by opening an issue, or by emailing us at [support@consoleconnect.com](mailto:support@consoleconnect.com).

 ## Thanks!